Inside LA - The Los Angeles Lowdown

 4. DO A BIKE TOUR OF THE AREA

-Most visitors go to Third Street Promenade, but the locals usually head to Main Street.
-It’s where the best bars, pubs and restaurants are, as well as the independent shops and stores.
-It’s only a couple of blocks from the beach, so it’s easy to find.
+Most visitors go to Third Street Promenade, but the locals usually head South, for Main Street.
+It’s where the best bars, pubs and restaurants are, as well as a lot of independent shops and stores.
+Main Street’s only a couple of blocks over from the beach and about 10-15 minutes walk from the Promenade, so it’s easy to find.

 6. ABBOT KINNEY BOULEVARD